YcleptJohn/placement-report/report.md

 Steve's resignation came in extremely short notice and was a shock to all but his closest friends.
-He spoke to us privately on the day of the announcement to explain some of his reasoning before almost disappearing within the same day, taking his last bits of annual leave before he went.
+He spoke to us privately on the day of the announcement to explain some of his reasoning before almost disappearing within the same day.
 I didn't see this coming even though I'd personally observed some of the areas that frustrated him, including the bastardised agile process that was too far from the original agile manifesto for his liking.
-He'd done an amazing job of applying a more barebones process to our pod, but the business wouldn't let this approach spread further.
+He'd done an amazing job of applying a more barebones process to our pod, but the business wouldn't let this approach be adopted further which frustrated him.

-I was concerned initially about the pod without Steve but he truly had made us highly autonomous in a way that would allow us to continue without him.
+I was initially concerned about the pod without Steve, but he had made us highly autonomous in a way that would allow us to continue without him.
 So far, we've clearly managed to prove that we're capable of this to our stakeholders as we still operate without a pod lead to this day.

-This entire experience was surprising since it came out of the blue, but I feel the fact I've managed to continue delivering and supporting my teammates is a testament to how the year has shaped me.
-It shows the level of confidence, self-organisation and drive I've developed to be able to continue thriving in an autonomous workflow independently.
-Steve even provided me feedback upon his departure that reassured me about the value I brought to the pod.
-This left me in a confident position to carry on without him.
+Throughout this experience I've still managed to continue delivering and supporting my teammates, which is a testament to how the year has shaped me so far.
+It shows the level of confidence, self-organisation and drive I've developed to be able to continue to thrive in such an autonomous workflow.

 Thoughts and feelings
 ---------------------

-Overall, I feel that the dev foundations pod has given me exactly the technical challenge I was looking for.
+Overall, I feel that DF has given me exactly the technical challenge I was looking for.
 It's been an incredible experience to work alongside such talented engineers and gain insight into the deeper world of infrastructure.
-I've benefitted hugely in terms of knowledge but also the confidence it's given me, being able to hold my own even surrounded by some of HXs most experienced technical engineers.
+I've benefitted hugely in terms of knowledge but also the confidence it's given me, being able to hold my own even surrounded by some of HX's most experienced engineers.
 I have faith in myself, my work and the rest of my career in this area thanks to the opportunity.

 I've felt especially lucky to work with Mark and gain insight into his deeply technical world.
 He's willingly taken me under his wings to show me about containerisation, kubernetes and cloud architecture.
 All of which play a hugely important part in our systems and many of those in use in the modern world outside of HX.
-I'm happy to have had the opportunity to learn so much about modern infrastructure that's becoming used globally.
+I'm happy to have had the opportunity to learn so much about modern infrastructure that's being used globally.

-{{{ Maybe needs expanding }}}

 Projects
 ========